jldec/container-ssh/README.md

 - ~/.ssh/config points to the same address, and uses the private key for authentication

 ### Issues
-The implementation works as a proof of concept, however several issues remain.

-1. When deployed on Cloudflare, establishing QUIC outbound tunnels does not work reliably.
+The implementation works as a proof of concept, however when deployed on Cloudflare, establishing QUIC outbound tunnels does not work reliably.
 See https://github.com/jldec/container-ssh/issues/1
-1. The container shuts down a minute after starting.
-I initially avoided using @cloudflare/containers which can keep the container alive, because there is no HTTP server in this container to serve as a liveness probe.
-This should be easily fixed.

 ### Hosted setup (with WARP)
 - Clone this repo, rename the worker in wrangler.jsonc if necessary